John Travers Wood

-John Travers Wood (November 25, 1878 – November 2, 1954) was an American physician and politician who served as a one-term congressman from northern Idaho.
+John Travers Wood (November 25, 1878 – November 2, 1954) was an American physician and politician who served as a one-term U.S. representative from northern Idaho from 1951 to 1953.

 Early life and education

 Born in Wakefield, West Yorkshire, Wood immigrated with his parents to the United States in 1889.
 They settled in Woodridge, North Dakota, and he became a naturalized a citizen in 1901.
 After graduating public schools there, he taught school for six years.
 He then graduated from Detroit College of Medicine.

 Career

-After graduating from medical school, Wood moved to Hannah, North Dakota, where he operated a medical practice before moving west to Coeur d'Alene, Idaho.
+After graduating from medical school, Wood moved to Hannah, North Dakota, where he operated a medical practice before relocating west to Coeur d'Alene, Idaho.